 What is ACW?

-ACW varies across for different customer queries and resolution requests.
+ACW varies across different customer queries and resolution requests.
 There is no predetermined yardstick for the duration of ACW.
-However, it is a metric that impacts AHT and hence, must be closely tracked.
+However, it is a metric that impacts average handle time (AHT) and hence, must be closely tracked.

 ACW is an important KPI as it directly impacts contact center efficiency.
 Getting a thorough insight into how your agents are spending their time is crucial.